Optimising top-quark threshold scan at CLIC using genetic algorithm: Baseline threshold scan

 \subsection{Comparison of fit configurations}

 As mentioned above, study \cite{clic-top} considered two-parameter fits to the threshold scan data only.
 This is also the case for earlier studies \cite{Seidel,Horiguchi}, while simultaneous fit of four model parameters was previously considered in \cite{Martinez:2002st}.
 Presented approach, thanks to its simple, semi-analytical form, allows to perform fits with even more free model parameters.
-Moreover, it is possible to add additional constraints on the selected parameters to make the fit reflect the expected experimental situation better.
+Moreover, it is possible to add additional constraints on the selected parameters to make the fit reflect the expected experimental situation.

 Presented in Fig.~\ref{fig:norm4} (left) is the expected statistical precision of the top-quark mass as the function of the assumed normalisation uncertainty, $\Delta$, for five selected configurations of the threshold scan data fit.
 Precision of the one-parameter (1D) mass fit ($m_t$) is compared with the two-dimensional (2D) fit of mass and width ($m_t + \Gamma_t$) and different three-dimensional (3D) fit configurations.
-The normalisation uncertainty covers all systematics related to the overall normalisation of the data (coming from luminosity measurement, modelling of the event selection efficiency, theoretical predictions).
-No other constraints are imposed on the model parameters considered in these fits.

 Expected top-quark mass uncertainty from the 2D fit to the threshold scan data is very close to the results of the 1D fit and sizeable differences are only observed, if normalisation is not well constrained, $\Delta > 0.01$.
-However, significant changes are observed when adding more parameters to the fit.
-While the statistical uncertainty on the top-quark mass around 20\,MeV can be achieved using 1D or 2D fit procedure (i.e. mass only or mass and width fit), the uncertainty increases by over 10\,MeV when adding top Yukawa coupling ($m_t + \Gamma_t + y_t$) or background level variation ($m_t + \Gamma_t + B$) to the fit.
-Largest deterioration of the measurement precision is observed when the strong coupling constant is considered as the free model parameter ($m_t + \Gamma_t + \alpha_s$) with uncertainty increasing by over a factor of two.
-This is also the fit configuration which is most sensitive to the overall normalisation of the data.
-To allow most precise top-quark mass determination, the normalisation has to be known on sub-percent level.
+However, expected mass uncertainty increases significantly when adding more (unconstrained) parameters to the fit.
+Largest deterioration is observed when the strong coupling constant is considered as the free model parameter ($m_t + \Gamma_t + \alpha_s$) with uncertainty increasing by over a factor of two.
+Same fit configuration is also most sensitive to the overall normalisation of the data.
+This demontrates that there are significant correlations in the fit between the top-quark mass and other model parameters (as well as the data normalisation) and the external constraints on these parameters are crucial for the precise top-quark mass determination.